AD-SDL/camera_module/README.md

 # camera_module

-A simple module that supports taking snapshots with a camera or other video device.
+A simple module that supports capturing images with a USB camera or other video device.

 ## Installation and Usage